Brand development that increases sales velocity, guaranteed.

 There’s an old expression — possibly firstborn from the TV show “The Odd Couple,” but we won’t get all anthropological – that goes: “To ASSUME is to make an ASS of U and ME.”

 Clever, huh?
-And largely true, although some assumptions in life are necessary — we ASSUME that a bullet to the head will lead to death, even if we can’t empirically state with 100 % certainty that it will be the outcome – from a client/contractor point of view, assumptions can lead to dismay.
+And largely accurate, although some assumptions in life are necessary, we ASSUME that a bullet to the head will lead to death, even if we can’t empirically state with 100 % certainty that it will be the outcome.
+From a client/contractor point of view, assumptions can lead to dismay.

 We want to build the client’s trust, and one of the best ways of doing that, apart from pulling them out from in front of a moving train, is by giving them the impression that you are there to serve them.

-So, to create some insurance that the product you deliver the client will meet all of his or her hopes and dreams, here are a few things to keep in mind during that first kick off call.
+To ensure that the product you deliver to the client meets all their hopes and dreams, here are a few things to keep in mind during the first kick-off call.

 1. Don’t rely exclusively on written documentation.

-Because you will probably not be allowed to meet with your clients face to face, video and phone conferencing will become your best friends.
-You might not be huge fans of meetings, but some people, unfortunately, are better able to communicate by voice and hand gestures than they are via the written word.
+Since you will likely not be able to meet with your clients face-to-face, video and phone conferencing will become your best friends.
+You might not be huge fans of meetings, but some people are unfortunately better able to communicate through voice and hand gestures than they are via the written word.

 However, at some point, it is good to have the goals of the client delineated in an indelible record that you can reference if a client with psychopathic tendencies tries to issue any denials about what he or she originally stated.
 Nevertheless, to get the ball rolling on the right foot, if we may mix our metaphors, talk to your client.